<-ChemistryLand Nucleus <-CHM-107 Home Page

 Copy the questions below (highlight the text, then press the CTRL key plus "c", or use the Edit menu at top and choose "Copy")

 In your email program start composing an email and paste the questions to your email (use CTRL-V to paste or use Edit menu and choose "Paste").
-You can then answer them in your email and send it to chm107pc@chemistryland.com if you are a Phoenix College student or chm107cgc@chemistryland.com if you are a CGCC student.
+You can then answer them in your email and send it to chm107pc@chemistryland.com

 Question 1: What 5 steps will we use everytime we want to analyze the impact of chemistry on society?